joeyates/home-cooking/README.md

 Setup
 =====

-export HOME_COOKING_HOST=...
+In the script names 'remote_' indicates a script run remotely, i.e. not from the host onto which we are installing.

-1. Create user 'joe'
+1. Create user:

-SSH to host

-  $ sudo su -
+  $ bin/remote_user_create.sh
-  # useradd --create-home --shell=/usr/bin/zsh --groups=admin joe
-  # passwd joe

 2. Install

-  $ ./bootstrap.sh
+  $ bin/remote_bootstrap.sh